Obsidian-TTRPG-Community/13th-Age-SRD-Markdown/Compendium/13A/Combat-Rules/Special-Attacks-and-Effects/Conditions/Hampered.md

 ## Hampered

-You can only make basic attacks.
+You can only make basic [[Compendium/13A/Combat-Rules/Attacks/Attacks|attacks]].
 You can still move normally.